Do not convert MySQL system tables in the

 You cannot create a table with a column name that matches the name of an internal InnoDB column (including

 DB_MIX_ID).
-In versions of MySQL before 5.1.10 this would cause a crash, since 5.1.10 the server will report error 1005 and refers to error −1 in the error message.
+The server reports error 1005 and refers to error −1 in the error message.
 This restriction applies only to use of the names in uppercase.

 LOCK TABLESacquires two locks on each table if